 - Make sure to highlight any unique skills, such as speaking another language or managing security systems.

-- Including metrics in your security guard CV may take more time, but they’re invaluable as they provide potential employers with a clear understanding of what you can achieve once you’re hired.
+- Including metrics in your security guard CV may take more time, but they’re invaluable as they provide potential employers with a clear idea of what you can achieve once you’re hired.

-- Good security guard metrics can include how many visitors you welcomed, the number of patrols you conducted per shift, and how much you improved efficiency with your efforts.
+- Effective security guard metrics might include the number of visitors you welcomed, the number of patrols you conducted per shift, and how much you improved efficiency with your efforts.

 Why this CV works

-- Ensure your entry-level security guard CV emphasises relevant achievements to further impress recruiters.
-Highlighting your role in managing electronic key car access systems, which reduced instances of security issues, would give your application an advantage.
+- Ensure your entry-level security guard CV highlights relevant achievements to further impress recruiters.
+Emphasising your role in managing electronic key car access systems, which reduced incidents of security breaches, would give your application an advantage.

 - From the outset, utilise your career objective to showcase your potential and enthusiasm for the role.